Dr. Catherine "Alicia" Georges

 Dr. Georges received a Bachelor of Science in Nursing from Seton Hall University College of Nursing; a Master’s of Arts degree in Community Health Nursing Administration and Supervision from New York University School of Education, Division of Nursing; and a Doctorate in Educational Leadership and Policy Studies from the University of Vermont.
 She is a member of Sigma Theta Tau International Nursing Honor Society, Golden Key Honor Society, Alpha Kappa Alpha Sorority, and an honorary member of Chi Eta Phi Nursing Sorority.
 She belongs to the American Public Health Association, American Nurses Association, New York State Nurses Association, National Black Nurses Association, and National League for Nursing, and is a Fellow of the American Academy of Nursing.

-Elected to the Easterseals National Board of Directors in 2020, Dr. Georges currently serves as vice chair of the Public Policy Committee.
+Elected to the Easterseals National Board of Directors in 2020, Dr. Georges currently serves as Chair of the Board.